Denzaaaaal/SFIA2/README.md

 `0.0.0.0:8080`

-It will ask you to enter the adminstrator password into the box on the screen.
+It will ask you to enter the administrator password into the box on the screen.
 Paste the output copied from your cat command and press "Continue"

 5 - If the password is correct, Jenkins will then ask you to install plugins.
 Select "Install suggested plugins" and the program will get to work downloading the plugins selected.